• Skip to main content

 • Facebook

 When the weather turns frosty there is nothing more cozy than reading winter poems.
 Perhaps poetry tea time is a tradition in your house, or maybe you just want to try something new.
-Put on a pot of hot chocolate, break out the marshmallows and read snowy winter poetry, perfect for sharing with children.
+Put on a pot of hot chocolate, break out the cookies and read these snowy winter poems, perfect for sharing with children.

-• a curated selection of classic poems, for which you can download a printable
+• a curated selection of classic poems, for which you can get a free printable

 • fun recommendations for contemporary winter poems for children, with links to read the full poem